 Cyber hackers have become smarter, making it difficult for companies to keep up with the best data protections and to adhere to data privacy laws.
 It’s common to see companies that pour all of their focus solely into data breach prevention.
 However, the companies that are ready on all data security fronts also prioritize data breach response planning.
 These organizations realize that it’s not necessarily a matter of whether or not a breach will happen, but instead, when it happens and how prepared they are to react swiftly.

 Data privacy laws and regulations have become increasingly more comprehensive in the U.S. with the enactment of CCPA and the NY SHIELD Act and most recently the voting in of CPRA.
-This is why it’s recommended for organizations to become privacy-forward and build out security strategies that involve data breach notification response plans.
+This is why it’s recommended for organizations to become privacy-forward and build out security strategies that involve data breach notification response plans, especially to avoid penalties for non-reporting.
 Here, we cover data breach notification laws in the U.S. along with the key pieces of information organizations need to know about them.

 Which states have passed data breach notification laws?